cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/restoring-root-filesystem/removing-palera1n.md

 redirect_from: /removing-palerain
 ---

-If you want to remove your jailbreak, and untether your device again, you can use the below commands on a PC/Mac while your device is connected in DFU.
+If you want to remove palera1n, you can use the below commands on a PC/Mac while your device is connected in DFU.
 To remove the jailbreak, you **do not have to restore**.

 ::: warning